 Whist we’re never going to win any awards for ‘gourmet’ dinners, the trick with camper van cooking is to keep it simple!
 There really isn’t much room in a camper so don’t take up all your storage space with shelves full of ingredients.
 Minimum preparation is the key, so make use of the pre-mixed sachets and quick fixes you’ll find on the supermarket shelves.
 Then you can spend more time enjoying your surrounding rather than slogging over a stove!

 As well as the ingredients for your main meals there are a few essentials that you should always have to hand for a quick snack, aka non-perishables like muesli bars, biscuits, crisps and bags of mixed fruit & nuts.
 Don’t bother stocking up on bottles of condiments like salt & pepper, ketchup or mayo – just pick up a handful of sachets from any fast food restaurants you visit along the way (and yes, you will succumb to one or two after a long day’s driving, whether you want to or not!)

 One thing that came in particularly handy for us was our esky/chilli-bin (aka ‘cool box’) – we bought this as a backup for our fridge for those days when we weren’t able to charge the battery (by either plugging into the mains or driving a long distance).
 Just $3 on a bag of ice can save you from gone-off milk or leaking dairy products.
 Plus it comes in handy for those picnics on the beach!

 I hope you’ve enjoyed reading our culinary tips for camper van dining, and if you’ve got any of your own, we’d love to hear them!

-Some practical tips for coping with reverse homesickness.
-We hope that whatever you are feeling and wherever you are in the world, these will help to fill that gaping hole that appeared in your life since you arrived home after an extended trip…
+Practical tips for coping with reverse homesickness.
+Wherever you are in the world, we hope these will help fill that gaping hole that appeared in your life since you arrived home.